axieinfinity/ronin-documentation/docs/node-operators/non-validator-setup-m.md

 ---
 # Run a full node (mainnet)

-This page describes how to set up and run an archive Ronin node.
+This page describes how to set up and run a non validator Ronin node.

 ## Latest release
 ### RPC Node